dmunoz05/dmunoz05/README.md

 ## 👋🏻 I'm Daniel

 Hello, I'am a web developer, apassionate for the world of technology, in constantly learning and growing, i create intuitive,pleasant websites to provide innovative software solutions that transform concepts into digital experiences.
-I use programming languages ​​such as JavaScript, TypeScript, Python, PHP, Frameworks such as Angular, React, NextJS and the use of Technologies such as SQL, HTML5, CSS, GIT, Taiwild, Vercel, Wordpress and NodeJS.

 ## 💻 Technologies